Milestone at Grimsley HS, as Cedric Cokely steps away after 33 years on the Whirlies’ coaching and teaching staff

 Ced Cokely, at Grimsley as a teacher, plus boys and girls basketball coach for over three decades…And Cedric Cokely is a former Grimsley All-State basketball player from back in the late 1970’s….

-Cokely played in the East-West Boys All-Star Basketball game and then later played college basketball at Appalachian, I think it was…He still has several of the boys basketball records at Grimsley High School..
+Cokely played in the East-West Boys All-Star Basketball game and then later played college basketball at Western Carolina, home of Ced Cokely and the Catamounts…He still has several of the boys basketball records at Grimsley High School…

+(After college, Cedric Cokely also had a tryout with the Los Angeles Lakers.)

-Cedric’s dad was one of the first primary care African-American doctors to serve the entire city of Greensboro…..
+Cedric’s dad was one of the first African-American doctors to serve the entire city of Greensboro, and Ced’s dad served as the head radiologist, at the L. Richardson Hospital…..

 Cedric Cokely has made history, and we Congratulate him today, on a “Job Well Done”….